 We are undergoing a major change in the way audiences take in content.
-ON24's most recent benchmark report shows that nearly half of all webinar registrants attend on-demand webinars.
-Some even miss the live event entirely.
+ON24's most recent benchmark report revealed that nearly one in three webinar registrants are attending webinars on demand.
+Some of these people even miss the live event entirely.
 There are two trends driving the increase in on-demand viewing:

-- Mobility is changing the way people absorb webinar content.
+- 1. Mobility is changing the way people absorb webinar content.
 Now that most webinar platforms support mobile viewing, registrants are free to view your content when it is most convenient for them.
-Most attendees aren't available during working hours.
-So, they often choose to watch a webinar after it's taken place and convenient for them, such as commutes and lunch breaks. - 2.
-International audiences will tune in, making it impossible for everyone to attend your event live.
+Since most people don't have a lot of time during the day, they are choosing to watch at off times, such as during long commutes, on mobile devices. - 2.
+The increasingly global nature of business means international audiences, scattered across multiple time zones and continents, are viewing your webinar content.
 This makes it impossible for everyone to attend live.
-Think about it all the tools you use to promote your webinars are borderless, including your email lists, website, and social media applications.
-A borderless audience means your webinars have to be available on-demand for instant viewing, anytime, on any device.
+Think about it-all the tools you use to promote your webinars are borderless, including your email lists, website, and social media applications.
+A borderless audience means your webinars have to be available ondemand for instant viewing, anytime, on any device.